-Other Officers on the call: James Rospond, Treasurer; Dennis Terdy, Operations Officer, Garry Tomlinson and Marian Tomlinson, Larry Pitts, and Nancy Hopkins, Secretary.
+Other Officers on the call: James Rospond, Treasurer; Dennis Terdy, Operations Officer, Garry Tomlinson and Marian Tomlinson, Larry Pitts, Wyatt Merrit, Outreach Officer; and Nancy Hopkins, Secretary.

-Approval of Minutes: Dennis Terdy moved and Marian Tomlinson seconded the motion to approve the January Minutes without reading as they are available on the DPMT Website.
-The motion was approved by acclamation.
+Approval of March Minutes: Larry Pitts moved and Frank Merrit seconded the motion to approve the March Minutes without reading as they are available on the DPMT Website.
+The minutes were approved.

 Treasurer’s Report: James Rospond, Treasurer

 March, 2021: In March, total receipts were $3,795.
 Total disbursements were $6,020 making the end of the month Balance $4,600.
 Many contributed on behalf of the Milton Township slate of candidates.
 The largest contribution was $1,000.
 Paid membership currently stands at 87 people.
 Additional details can be found in the Treasurers.
 Report.

 Memberships are $25 per year ($20 for members of the DuPage Democratic Party) or $45 for two years:

 *Sign Recycling: Drop old signs at the Tomlinson’s or Pitts’ front porches.
 Sheila Rutledge may also have a recycle event to announce later.—

 *Adopt-A-Highway clean up: Wyatt Merrit, Outreach Officer, reported that the event has been postponed until May 1.
 Future volunteers may sign up on line

 Program: The Results of the Consolidated Election and What Comes Next!